BerkeleyAutomation/FogROS2/README.md

 git clone -b humble https://github.com/BerkeleyAutomation/FogROS2 cd FogROS2

-# Install cloud provider CLI wrappers (e.g. AWS)
+# Install AWS CLI
-#Install AWS CLI
 sudo apt install awscli

-#Configure cloud provider CLI wrappers (e.g. AWS)
-#Configure AWS Basic Settings.
+# Configure AWS Basic Settings.
 To run the next command, you need to have your security credentials, an output format and AWS Region.
 See https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html
 aws configure

 #Build Docker Image
 docker build -t fogros2 .
 ```
+By default, this command will build a docker image for ROS Rolling and Ubuntu 22.04 (jammy).
+These defaults can be changed using the `--build-arg` flag (e.g., `docker build -t fogros2:focal-humble . --build-arg UBUNTU_DISTRO=focal --build-arg ROS_DISTRO=humble` will build a ROS Humble image with Ubuntu 20.04 (focal)).

-(*Note: the Dockerfile is cooked for x86_64.
-If you're using a workstation with an Arm-based architecture (e.g. an M1), build the container with the `docker build --platform linux/amd64 -t fogros2 .`*.)
+*Note: the Dockerfile is cooked for x86_64.
+If you're using a workstation with an Arm-based architecture (e.g. an M1), build the container with the `docker build --platform linux/amd64 -t fogros2 .`*.

 ### Natively
 `FogROS2` is actually a ROS meta-package, so you can just fetch it in your favorite workspace, build it, source the workspace as an overlay and start using its capabilities.